 As you progress through the degree, you'll gain a fundamental understanding of core aspects of chemical engineering such as chemical process engineering design, maths and computing for chemical engineers, heat transfer and fluid flow, physical chemistry and thermodynamics.

 You'll complete projects individually and collaboratively and will develop specialist knowledge, skills and a wider understanding in areas such as process design and control, transport phenomena, separation processes and chemical reaction engineering.

 In the final year, you'll work independently and as part of a team on a major design project in chemical engineering.

 The strong focus we place on supporting and preparing you for employment means you'll have an opportunity to undertake a work placement.
-Here you be able to develop relationships within an inclusive engineering organisation.
-Where you can demonstrate and share your skills to make your mark on a live project and further develop your transferable skills to help your CV stand out from the crowd.
+Here you be able to develop relationships within an inclusive engineering organisation, demonstrate and share your skills to make your mark on a live project and further develop your transferable skills to help your CV stand out from the crowd.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.